Eurikon/JW-modules_Darktheme/README.md

 These edits are not maintained nor supported by JW.

-To use these files simply unzip res_dark.zip to your JW Modules plugin folder, rename the there folder that is called "res" to "res_backup".
+To use these files simply unzip res_dark.zip to your JW Modules plugin folder, rename the folder that is called "res" to "res_backup".
 Then rename the unzipped folder "res_dark" to "res".

 This should work as there is nothing changed in the functionality of the plugin.